 And if you're interested in writing nonfiction, please take a look at my article, "Think Big: Tackling a Big Idea Nonfiction Story."
 You might also find the downloadable Core Questions Worksheet for Big Idea Books helpful as a starting point.
 I’m working with several clients right now who are combining memoir and “big idea” stories, which is an exciting challenge.
 If you’re looking for a great book on the art of memoir, take a look at Marion Roach Smith’s The Memoir Project and her website, which is full of helpful advice and inspiration.

 I also work with nonprofit and business clients as a writer, editor, and researcher.
-Some recent projects include educational posters about the geological wonders of Yellowstone National Park; blog posts about alternative schools; and white papers about worker exploitation in the international call center industry, employing military veterans, and strengthening voting rights.
+Some recent projects include educational posters about the geological wonders of Yellowstone National Park; blog posts about alternative schools; and white papers about worker exploitation, employing military veterans, and strengthening voting rights.

 I offer a range of services to help clients tell better stories, including:

 developmental editing based on Story Grid principles

 researching, writing, and editing white papers, press releases, and web content